Articulated vehicle: Watercraft

-The "integral unit", or "Integrated Tug and Barge" (ITB), comprises specially designed vessels that lock together in such a rigid and strong method as to be certified as such by authorities (classification societies) such as the American Bureau of Shipping, Lloyd's Register of Shipping, Indian Register of Shipping, Det Norske Veritas or several others.
+The integral unit, or integrated tug and barge (ITB), comprises specially designed vessels that lock together in such a rigid and strong method as to be certified as such by authorities (classification societies) such as the American Bureau of Shipping, Lloyd's Register of Shipping, Indian Register of Shipping, Det Norske Veritas or several others.
 These units stay combined under virtually any sea conditions and the "tugs" usually have poor sea-keeping designs for navigation without their "barges" attached.
-Vessels in this category are legally considered to be ships rather than tugboats and barges must be staffed accordingly.
+Vessels in this category are legally considered to be ships rather than tugboats and barges and must be staffed accordingly.
 These vessels must show navigation lights compliant with those required of ships rather than those required of tugboats and vessels under tow.

-"Articulated Tug and Barge" (ATB) units also utilize mechanical means to connect to their barges.
-ATBs generally utilize Intercon and Bludworth connecting systems.
+Articulated tug and barge (ATB) units also use mechanical means to connect to their barges.
+ATBs generally use Intercon and Bludworth connecting systems.
 ATBs are generally staffed as a large tugboat, with between seven and nine crew members.
 The typical American ATB operating on the east coast, per custom, displays navigational lights of a towing vessel pushing ahead, as described in the '72 COLREGS.